-Taken on freeform journeys, these photographs document the cultural history of the Black Country region and reflect the impact of industrial decline.
-His work moves seamlessly between images of derelict factories, underpasses and 21st century warehousing facilities.
+The images within the exhibition and accompanying new book published by the modernist, explore the cultural history of the Black Country region and reflect the impact of industrial decline.
+Tom’s work moves seamlessly between images of derelict factories, underpasses and 21st century warehousing facilities.

 Known for his trademark compositional style, Hicks relies on direct sunlight to illuminate his subject matter, often with the result that landmarks in the West Midlands could be mistaken for scenery in Mediterranean – a humorous juxtaposition that isn’t lost on his audience.

-The book features a foreword by the artist and photographer John Myers.
-His books include Looking at the Overlooked and The End of Industry.
+The book Black Country Type features over 100 images, many of which are being published for the first time in this work.
+The book features a foreword by the acclaimed artist and photographer John Myers, whose books including Looking at the Overlooked and The End of Industry.